Romulo-Moraes/Assembly-Toolkit/4. System calls/README.md

 ```

 ## What's next
 We finally made our first program and put it to run on our own machine, great!
-In the next section of our journey is
+In the next section of our journey we will talk a bit about jumps and conditional jumps, that is a important thing to the nowaday computers.